MontiCore/cd4analysis/README.md

 * parsing including coco-checking and creating symbol tables,
 * pretty-printing,
 * storing symbols in symbol files,
-* loading symbols from symbol files, and
+* loading symbols from symbol files,
-* transforming CDs into a graphical svg format.
+* transforming CDs into a graphical svg format, and
+* computing the semantic difference of 2 CDs.

 The requirements for building and using the CD CLI tool are that Java 8, Git, and Gradle are installed and available for use e.g. in Bash.